open-metadata/OpenMetadata/openmetadata-docs/content/connectors/dashboard/quicksight/cli.md

 ---
-title: Run Quicksight Connector using the CLI
+title: Run QuickSight Connector using the CLI
 slug: /connectors/dashboard/quicksight/cli
 ---

-# Run Quicksight using the metadata CLI
+# Run QuickSight using the metadata CLI

-In this section, we provide guides and references to use the Quicksight connector.
+In this section, we provide guides and references to use the QuickSight connector.

-Configure and schedule Quicksight metadata and profiler workflows from the OpenMetadata UI:
+Configure and schedule QuickSight metadata and profiler workflows from the OpenMetadata UI:
 - [Requirements](#requirements)
 - [Metadata Ingestion](#metadata-ingestion)